isomerpages/nlb-biblioasia/_oct-2021/making-the-invisible-visible.md

 When evaluating the statue, Machado “was surprised by the pristine condition of the original chromatic layer” because “when an artwork is so heavily repainted, it is because the original condition is bad”.

 To preserve the original paintwork, she chose therefore to remove the overpaint by hand rather than risk damaging it by using a chemical solvent.
 Because she had to “remove all the overpaint with a scalpel very slowly and carefully”, Machado said that she came to “appreciate every detail of the statue”.[^9] Over a fortnight, she spent consecutive 12-hour days to complete the removal process.

+<div style="background-color: white;">To preserve the original paintwork on the plaster statue of St Sebastian, the layers of paint were carefully removed by hand using a scalpel rather than a chemical solvent. <i>Courtesy of Saint Joseph’s Church (Victoria Street) and Pixelmusica Pte Ltd.</i></div>

 It was an effort that fully stretched Machado’s professional and technical skills.
 She had to constantly make judgement calls based on her experience, guided by visual inspections and tactile feedback when applying the scalpel.
 This was complicated by the knowledge that any damage to the original chromatic layer due to clumsy or hasty execution would be irreversible.